Relax at Hearthside & Lighthouse...

 We are surrounded by high mountain tops and hillsides, home to Ptamigan, Mountain Hare and Dotterel; wild moorland where owls spend their evenings gliding low as they hunt; tranquil lochs hide divers and Osprey and ancient Pine Forest 'sing' with Crested Tits as they flit from branch to branch and the secretive Capercaillie takes shelter.

-Local wildlife experts, Speyside Wildlife have been running wildlife watching experiences for nearly 30 years and their guides are available to hire for the day.
+Local wildlife experts, Speyside Wildlife have been running wildlife watching experiences for 30 years and their guides are available to hire for the day.
 They will pick you up from Hearthside, all transport is provided in comfortable minibuses and they will esnure you have the best chance to see the species or areas you most hope to see.
 Sample itineraries can be seen and bookings made here.

 Walking is one of the most popular activities in the Cairngorms.
 Our National Park has something for everyone, whether you are looking for low level and all ability trails, circular lochside walks, hill or mountains you can find the walk for you.